stephy/CalendarPicker/README.md

 | **`scaleFactor`** | `Number` | Optional.
 Default scales to window width |
 | **`minDate`** | `Date` | Optional.
 Specifies minimum date to be selected |
 | **`maxDate`** | `Date` | Optional.
 Specifies maximum date to be selected |

+# Styles
+Some styles will overwrite some won't.
+For instance:
+- If you provide textStyle with fontFamily and color, out of ranges dates will not apply your color, just fontFamily.

+Order of precedence:

+- defaultColor => textStyle => selectedDayColor
+- defaultTodayBackgroundColor => todayBackgroundColor
+- defaultBackgroundColor => selectedDayColor
+- defaultTextStyles => textStyle => selectedDayTextColor

 # To Do: